dlolofsson/dlolofsson.github.io/index.md

 ### Receipt & Pen Container (Nov 2025)

 These two containers were designed to hold the pens and receipts at the restaurant I work at.
-The old containers were not tall enough.
+The old containers did not support the receipts and pens enough.
+Many of the workers were new when I was designing the container and sometimes didn't know where each receipt went.
+I designed the new containers with a smaller width, greater height, a thumb hole, and text to describe what goes where.

 ![Pens and Receipts Container Picture](./assets/images/tbd.jfif)